-The Apprenticeship Community will take reasonable steps to ensure that the personal information that we collect, use and disclose is accurate, complete and up to date.
+We will take reasonable steps to ensure that the personal information that we collect, use and disclose is accurate, complete and up to date.
 You are encouraged to help us keep your personal information accurate, complete and up to date by contacting us and informing us of any changes in your details.
-Our contact details are provided at the end of this policy.
+In the first instance you should speak with your usual point of contact at The Apprenticeship Community or via the contact details at the end of this document.

 In order to properly manage our websites and applications, we may log certain statistics about the users who visit these, for example the users’ domains and browser types.
 This information does not specifically identify an individual and is used for statistical, reporting and website administration and maintenance purposes.

 From time to time, our website may use ‘cookies’.
 A cookie is a small piece of data sent from a website and stored in a user’s web browser while the user is browsing that website.
 The cookie helps us to maintain the continuity of your browsing session and remember your details and preferences when you return.
 If you are concerned about cookies, most browsers recognise when a cookie is offered and permit you to opt out of receiving it or you can configure your web browser to reject cookies.

 In addition, we use social media platforms, for example Facebook, LinkedIn, Twitter and YouTube.
 Any content or information you disclose on these sites may be viewed, collected and used by other users.
 We are not responsible for the privacy practices or data collection methods used by these sites.
 Please refer to each platform’s privacy statements.